jeanimal/heuristica/README.md

 ```

 Take The Best got 60% correct and regression got 50% correct, which is the same as chance.

+Of course, this was just assessing the performance of an in-sample fit on a subset of data.
+For a more realistic example, see the vignette with cross-validated out-of-sample performance on a complete data set.

 # Installation